uxtely/ops-utils/location-server/README.md

 in the final server.
 These configs are tarred beforehand, and copied over to your laptop's `/tmp/UxtelyInstallerConfigs/setups/`, along with the installer scripts.

-Then, serve at: `https://orch.example.com/setups/`.
+Then, you'll have to serve that at: `https://orch.example.com/setups/`.
 Yes, **only one location server can be created at a time.**

 Each script part ends up printing a banner.
 If it doesn't print, something